Dressing Room Values

 Establishing an authentic and impactful culture requires intentional and deliberate architecture and daily execution.
 It requires a culture-first mindset.
 This is perhaps the most important change required at youth football clubs.
 Building the club's future means working with young players to help them to find ways of fulfilling their potential, in whatever pursuit or opportunity comes their way.
 A truly great club does more than develop athleticism, tactical intelligence or ball mastery.
 A great club promotes the human values of friendship, work ethic, shared struggle, empathy and sacrifice.
 A great club does not undermine the value of education or the arts and encourages players to mind their studies and prepare themselves for the next chapters of their lives.
 Never separate the player from the person.
 A great club works to develop the whole person.

 Your club's culture, and your ability to shape and mold it, will to a great extent be driven by the organizational architecture of the club.
 In a large, decentralized club, individual teams are where players spend most of their time.
 It is in that isolated team context, let's call it a "Culture Tidepool", that players experience the culture of the club.
 They often train at different times and places from other teams in the club.
 In many instances, the team develops a culture that is different and disconnected from whatever culture the club leaders want for the club as a whole.
 Often, the only thing a collection of such teams share is the color of their uniforms and the badge.
 As a result, the individual team coach is in the best position to impact his or her players and create a team culture.
 This necessarily mean that a single large youth club can have dozens of different Culture Tidepools, some positive, some negative.
 To align Culture Tidepools with the club's overall vision, philosophy and ensure consistency of message takes tremendous charismatic leadership.
 Such leadership is often lacking at large youth clubs.
-This is why players on one youth club team have one experience and players on a team very same club have a very different experience.
+This is why players on one youth club team have one experience and players on amother team in the very same club have a very different experience.

 If, however, your club has a smaller, more intimate organizational structure, club leadership can have a tremendous impact not only on the teams, but on the club staff as a whole.
 This is the context Benitez found himself in at Valencia.
 The moves he made with Valencia's first team reverberated through the academy teams and the front office.
 In a youth club where teams train at the same place and club leadership is highly visible at all club events, it becomes easier to institute and enforce the norms and expectations that will be the foundation of the club's culture.